 Choosing the right aggregate

 There are two approaches to limiting aggregate popouts.
-The first is to specify the right aggregates for your application.
-The Minnesota Department of Transportation (MnDOT) uses this approach, specifying stricter limits than ASTM C33 on problematic materials.
+You can specify the right aggregates for your application.
+The Minnesota Department of Transportation (MnDOT) does this, specifying stricter limits than ASTM C33 on problematic materials.
 MnDOT 3137 specifies coarse aggregates for general use, bridge superstructures, and concrete pavements.
-Each has different limits on the various undesirable constituents.
-Table 3137-1, Coarse Aggregate for General Use, limits the individual contents of shale, soft iron oxide particles, spall materials, soft particles, and clay, as well as the total of all of these constituents.
+Each has different limits on undesirable constituents.
+Table 3137-1, Coarse Aggregate for General Use, limits shale, iron oxide particles, spall materials, soft particles, and clay, as well as the total of all of these constituents.
 The corresponding limits for aggregates for bridge superstructures are even more stringent.
 On the other hand, aggregates for concrete pavements do not have comparable limits.
 Ontario’s Ministry of Transportation uses a similar approach.

 Some pits in the eastern part of the Twin Cities have shale-free aggregates.
 Alternatively, you could mix natural fine aggregate with manufactured (crushed) sand to dilute the shale.
 This practice will increase the water demand, so you’ll need more water reducers in the concrete.